Migrant sex offender mistakenly released from prison arrested

 The migrant, who had been living at the Bell Hotel in Epping, Essex, when he assaulted the girl, took a train from Chelmsford to Stratford, east London, the day he was released and was later spotted in Dalston carrying a white bag with pictures of avocados on it.

-“Officers have worked quickly and diligently to bring him back into custody,” the Prime Minister added.
+“Officers have worked quickly and diligently to bring him back into custody,” the Prime Minister said.

 “We have ordered an investigation to establish what went wrong.
 We must make sure this doesn’t happen again.”